African Safari Packing List — What to Pack for Your Safari Adventure

 Travel insurance policy details.
 Your policy number and the contact details for claims and emergencies.
 (Comprehensive travel insurance is a must, especially in the Covid-19 pandemic era).

 Cell phone.
-Most globetrotters travel with a smartphone in order to stay in touch with family and friends, connect to wifi, and for emergencies.
+Most globetrotters travel with a smartphone to stay in touch with family and friends, connect to wifi, and for emergencies.

 A hard copy of your most important contact numbers in case you lose your phone.